FloresI1/FloresI1/README.md

 - 🌍 Location: Murmansk and Moscow

 ## 1. Summary:
-Backend developer with 2 years of experience.
+Backend developer.
 Actively studying new technologies and libraries.
 Experienced in all stages of product development.

 ## 2. Education:
 - 2022 - 2025